De Courcy Lewthwaite Dewar

 De Courcy Lewthwaite Dewar (12 February 1878 – 24 November 1959) was a decorative metalwork designer, and member of the Glasgow Girls group of artists during the 1890/1900s.

 Early life

 Dewar was born on 12 February 1878 in Kandy, Sri Lanka, which was then known as British Ceylon.
-Her father was a tea planter called John Lewthwaite Dewar and her mother was Amelia Cochrane.
+Her father was a tea planter called John Lewthwaite Dewar and her mother's name was Amelia Cochrane.
 Her unusual first name is a family name, although she was also known by the pet name of Kooroovi, meaning small bird in Tamil.
-Dewar's sister, Margaret Cochrane Dewar, studied at Queen Margaret's College in Glasgow, and became one of the first women in Glasgow to graduate in Medicine in 1894.
+Dewar's sister, Margaret Cochrane Dewar, studied at Queen Margaret's College in Glasgow, and became one of the first women in Glasgow to graduate in Medicine, in 1894.